nikitavoloboev/data/research/staying-on-top-of-things.md

 Of course, it is all in my head and [mindfulness](../mindfulness/mindfulness.md) is the answer.
 But I still want to do my best and try and understand as many things as I can because knowing a broad range of things helps me connect the dots and pieces together faster.

 I use [Focus](https://heyfocus.com) macOS app to completely block many websites with constantly updated feeds like front page of Hacker News, GitHub, Reddit and more.
-I automatically run Focus every 2 hours for 90 minutes and work throughout this period fully focused.
-After that time, I review what I have done in [Timing](../macOS/apps/timing.md) and I have 30 minutes to check the news and view usually blocked websites and after that, the timer starts again.
+I automatically run Focus every 90 minutes for 80 minutes and work throughout this period fully focused.
+After that time, I review what I have done in [Timing](../macOS/apps/timing.md) and I have 10 minutes to check the news and view usually blocked websites and after that, the timer starts again.

 ## What I use